icon

 • Set boundaries: Establish clear separations between work and personal life.
 This might involve setting specific work hours, disconnecting after hours, and avoiding checking work emails on weekends.

-• Learn to say no: Don’t be afraid to politely decline extra work if it jeopardizes your well-being.
-Communicate your workload honestly and priorities tasks effectively.
+• Learn to say no: Don’t be afraid to decline extra work if it jeopardises your well-being, politely.
+Communicate your workload honestly and prioritise tasks effectively.

 • Delegate and outsource: If possible, delegate tasks at work or outsource chores at home to free up your time for what matters most.